Fix and Prevent Back Pain

 Middle and right drawings show slouching that produces swayback and an achy lower back - Middle drawing shows tilted pelvis.
 Right drawing shows leaning the upper body backwards.

 You may have heard the common, but false statement that being pregnant makes your back arch.
-This is not true; the pain is preventable by not leaning back to counter the weight in front.
+This is not true; the pain is usually preventable by not leaning back to counter the weight in front.
 Use your abdominal muscles to fix your posture so you can stand upright without leaning backward.
-Of all times to prevent swayback, pregnancy it is.
+Of all times to prevent swayback, pregnancy is it.

 A surprising way to help your back is to strengthen your arms.
 When your arms are weak, it’s more tempting to rest a carried weight on your hip and lean back, letting your low back take the brunt.
 But even with strong arms don't lean back.
 It's not strengthening, but using your knowledge to position your muscles that will fix your back pain.